dtr360/StockTicker/README.md

 # StockTicker
-Display stock quote information as a ticker tape on an Arduino-type board.
+Display stock quote information as a ticker tape on an Arduino-type board such as the ESP32.